Dorobuta/Logicals/README.md

 3. (Completed - UDP was replaced) UDP vs TCP/IP sockets - UDP is connectionless and has no guaranteed delivery.
 It probably would be worth the effort of using TCP/IP sockets for production.

 4. Search lists.
-This is currently very under developed and needs addressing.
+This is currently under developed and needs addressing.
 I would think that these could be pre-defined into environments, with a process level environment logical indicating which search list to use. something like USER$ENV with a value of: DEV_00423, defined in table: LNM$PROCESS_000123, for the process with PID 123.
-This should reasult in the search list dev_00423$search being mapped into the LNM$PROCESS_000123 logical USER$SEARCH_LIST
+This should reasult in the search list dev_00423$search being mapped into the LNM$PROCESS_000123 logical USER$SEARCH_LIST (search lists are functional, need to incorporate SYSTEM tables and process level logicals)

 5. (Completed - server fires a thread for each request) The server is currently single threaded.